 Useful Island Brac / Selca information and tips

-- Prices for daily good on the island is about 30% higher then on the mainland, so it is advisable to bring the most regular stuff.
+- Prices for daily goods on the island are about 30% higher then on the mainland, so it is advisable to bring what you need.

-- The municipal Selca is a cheaper place to stay then e.g. Bol (which is only a 25 minute drive from Selca)
+- The municipal Selca is a cheaper place to stay than e.g. Bol (which is only a 25 minute drive from Selca).

 - It is highly recommendable to bring a car, especially if you want to explore the island.

-- The nightlife offer is limited on the island, so if you have teenagers in the party age, you might want to reconsider your destination.
+- The nightlife offer on the island is limited, so if you have teenagers that like to party, you might want to reconsider your destination.

-- Try some of the local produced product like olive oil, quality if outstanding.
+- Try some of the local products like olive oil, it is outstanding.